reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 - How to use the Redux "thunk" middleware for async logic
 - Patterns for handling async request state
-- How to use the Redux Toolkit `createAsyncThunk` API to simplify async calls
+- How to use the Redux Toolkit `createAsyncThunk` API to manage async calls
+- How to use the Redux Toolkit `createListenerMiddleware` API for reactive logic

 :::

 :::info Prerequisites

-- Familiarity with using AJAX requests to fetch and update data from a server
+- Familiarity with using HTTP requests to fetch and update data from a server REST API

 :::